Introduction

 Target: 80% of Tier 1 suppliers , without a modern slavery policy or guidelines develop these documents within the first year of being contracted by Palladium.

 Achievement to Date: All suppliers and contractors are required to pass our due diligence assessment before being contracted.
 Suppliers submit their due diligence through our online tool which allows for the instant monitoring of supplier due diligence for the entirety of their contracts.
-Through 2022 we continued to support grantees and subcontractors to develop and refine modern slavery policies and guidelines.
+Through 2023 we continued to support grantees and subcontractors to develop and refine modern slavery policies and guidelines.
 As part of the due diligence assessment at the beginning of the supplier/contractor contracting process and during the contract term, we ask suppliers/contractors to confirm their compliance with the Act.
 We share a link to our policies as standard during the contracting process when suppliers are asked to accept compliance with our Business Partner Code of Conduct.

 Ambition for 2023

-In 2023, we will continue to take a risk-based approach when reviewing all the points in our supply chain where it possibly intersects with modern slavery.
-In 2022, we set up a new risk and issue registry (IRR) to standardise the way that risks and issues are managed across the Group.
-In 2023, we will increase the functionality and allow for the anonymous reporting of safeguarding incidents including modern slavery, adding an additional reporting pathway for staff.
+In 2022 we setup a new risk and issue registry (IRR) to standardise the way that risks and issues are managed across the Group.
+In 2023 we increased its functionality to allow for the anonymous reporting of safeguarding incidents including modern slavery, adding an additional reporting pathway for staff.
+The IRR is now used across the Group to proactively identify risks including those related to safeguarding and modern slavery.

 We know that employees are better able to protect themselves against abuses such as poor working conditions and low pay when they are aware of their rights.
 Through our work in the field of international development, Palladium delivers job creation programming to educate communities about fair wages and employment rights internationally and in the UK.
 As part of our contracting with Tier 1 suppliers we confirm each organisation’s commitment to our Business Partner Code of Conduct.
 This includes our expectations for upholding and protecting the rights of employees.
-In 2023 will continue to carry out spot checks and gather further information about Tier 1 suppliers and their supply chains.

 Key achievements to date

-In 2018, we developed and published our Modern Slavery Guidelines.
+In 2018 we developed and published our Modern Slavery Guidelines.
 These Guidelines provide further information and guidance on the implementation of our Code of Conduct Policy with regards to the prevention of all forms of Modern Slavery and Human Trafficking.
 The Guidelines are applicable globally to all of Palladium’s operations, staff and all representatives of the company.

 We strengthened our risk assessment policy to ensure that we assess the potential risk of modern slavery and human trafficking in our business development pipeline.
 Risk assessment is widely based – assessing country risk, industry or product risk as well as supply chain risk.

 Palladium became a participant of the UN Global Compact on the 22nd January 2018.
-Palladium is committed to the UNGC initiative and its universal principles, and we are building on this to embed these principles in our day-to-day operations and strategy for future growth.
+Palladium is committed to the UNGC initiative and its universal principles and we are building on this to embed these principles in our day-to-day operations and strategy for future growth.

-We established reporting mechanisms outlined in Palladium’s Investigation SOPs and included the need to immediately report any suspected or alleged instances of Modern Slavery, Human Trafficking or Code of Conduct non-compliance using the Company Whistle-blower Hotline: Email: tellus@thepalladiumgroup.com.
+We established reporting mechanisms outlined in Palladium’s Investigation SOPs and included the need to immediately report any suspected or alleged instances of Modern Slavery, Human Trafficking or Code of Conduct non- compliance using the Company Whistle-blower Hotline: Email: tellus@thepalladiumgroup.com.
 The whistle-blower hotline is advertised in all offices from which Palladium does business.

-In our 2018 statement we committed to improving our due diligence practices to help us gather greater information about our supply chain and to build the capacity of our supply chain in this area.
+In our 2018 statement we committed to improving our due diligence practices to help us to gather greater information about our supply chain and to build the capacity of our supply chain in this area.

-In 2019, we strengthened our due diligence process by moving to an online system for all of our UK government funded work (which forms the largest part of our business).
-This allows us to track data from suppliers, ensures that all due diligence for every supplier is updated on a six to 12 monthly basis and that suppliers cannot slip through the cracks.
+In 2019 we strengthened our due diligence process by moving to an online system for all of our UK government funded work (which forms the largest part of our business).
+This allows us to track data from suppliers, ensures that all due diligence for every supplier is updated on a 6-12 monthly basis and that suppliers cannot slip through the cracks.
 We are also committed to carrying out spot-checks and ‘deep dives’ to gather further information about a supplier and their supply chains.
 We committed to working with suppliers to develop modern slavery policies where none exist or to strengthen these policies where necessary.
 Where suppliers are not fully compliant, they are required to provide an action plan highlighting gaps in their process and corrective action they are taking.
-Gaps identified during the due diligence process are revisited after an agreed period of time (up to six months) and, where a supplier fails to fulfil an action plan, we consider further measures including the termination of our relationship.
+Gaps identified during the due diligence process are revisited after an agreed period of time (up to 6 months) and, where a supplier fails to fulfil an action plan, we will consider further measures including the termination of our relationship.

-Palladium started implementing its first anti-slavery programme and was the implementing partner for the Foreign, Commonwealth and Development Office (FCDO) Stamping out Trafficking in Nigeria (SoTiN) programme.
+Palladium started implementing its first anti-slavery programme and is the implementing partner for the Foreign, Commonwealth and Development Office (FCDO) Stamping out Trafficking in Nigeria (SoTiN) programme.
 SoTiN closed after 15 months due to the UK government’s overseas development assistance (ODA) spending review.
 However, learning from SoTiN has and will continue to be shared across the organisation to strengthen and contextualise the understanding of modern slavery.

 We strengthened our Code of Conduct policy and launched our Sustainable Business Approach.
 This approach shows how Palladium brings together Diversity and Inclusion, Safeguarding and Environmental policies which, although distinct fields, have shared goals and commitments.

-In 2020, we set corporate KPIs to train staff and raise corporate awareness of modern slavery, improve internal reporting mechanisms of incidents of modern slavery and capacity build our supply chain to improve their modern slavery policies.
+In 2020 we set corporate KPIs to train staff and raise corporate awareness of modern slavery, improve internal reporting mechanisms of incidents of modern slavery and capacity build our supply chain to improve their modern slavery policies.
 We continue to monitor the data against these KPIs.

-In 2021, we piloted our training with staff and project grantees and received feedback that the training was useful and increased staff awareness of the issues.
-We set up a Modern Slavery Working Group formed by 10 staff from across the EMEA region who have specialisations in modern slavery programming, due diligence and corporate initiatives.
+In 2021 we piloted our training with staff and project grantees and received feedback that the training was useful and increased staff awareness of the issues.
+We setup a Modern Slavery Working Group formed by 10 staff from across the EMEA region who have specialisations in modern slavery programming, due diligence and corporate initiatives.
 This group will work to test and pilot initiatives that will help strengthen our response to minimising modern slavery within our supply chains.

-This statement under the Modern Slavery Act 2015 was approved by the Board of Directors of Palladium International Limited on 1st February 2023.
+This statement under the Modern Slavery Act 2015 was approved by the Board of Directors of Palladium International Limited on 21 March 2024.

 Palladium International Limited

-DOWNLOAD SIGNED COPY
+DOWNLOAD SIGNED COPY (EMEA)

 Archived Statements:

-Modern Slavery and Human Trafficking Statement 2022
+Modern Slavery Statement 2022

 Slavery and Human Trafficking Statement December 2020 - 2021